 ECDIS combines chart and real-time navigational positioning information.
 Modern navigation systems (i.e. GNSS) may offer a more accurate positioning than was available to position some of the surveys from which the digital chart data ENC was derived.
 Further, other products may not be encoded to the same accuracy or precision as ENC data or ship’s positioning, therefore there is a potentially greater reliance on metadata covering data quality and precision in a digital navigation context

-The display categories specified in the IMO Performance Standards and the IHO priorities of the various types of chart information (alerts, updates, mariner's and non-HO chart data, etc.) are applied to features by the display plane and drawing order assignments in individual portrayal catalogues.
+The display categories specified in the IMO Performance Standards and the IHO priorities of the various types of chart information (alerts, updates, mariner's and non official chart data, etc.) are applied to features by the display plane and drawing order assignments in individual portrayal catalogues.
 The drawing order may be modified if interoperability is activated.

-For definition of ‘single operator action’ and ‘simple operator action’, see IMO MSC.252(83).

-In the initial period of S-100 roll-out, S-100 compatible ECDIS will be “dual-fuel” in that they will have both S-57 and S-101 ENCs (see:C-21).
+In the initial period of S-100 roll-out, S-100 compatible ECDIS will be “dual-fuel” in that they will have both S-57 and S-101 ENCs (see: Section 18).
 It is possible that there will be situations where the navigation screen will display both S-57 and S-101 ENCs.
-The user experience aspects of such situations are discussed in Clause C-21.
+The user experience aspects of such situations are discussed in Section 18.

 The versatility of ECDIS poses several challenges for ECDIS display design.
 These challenges are discussed below.